agilista/numbers_to_words_tests/README.md

 ### Rules ###

-* We'll be using intellij to format each person's code using the defaults from when you code format (alt + cmd + l).
+* We'll be using intellij to format each person or groups code using the defaults from when you code format (alt + cmd + l).

     *   If the code would naturally have a line break this should be put in place (i.e. return "fish"; in js should have a line break at the end)